 Inside the judging chamber: 21 tips for crafting impressive awards submissions

-What the Search Engine Land Awards judges look for when reviewing and scoring entries in the annual competition to reward the most successful and innovative search marketing campaigns.
+What the Search Engine Land Awards judges look for when reviewing and scoring entries in the annual competition to reward the most innovative and impressive search marketing campaigns.

 Since their inception in 2015, the Search Engine Land Awards have maintained some of the highest submission requirements and strictest standards among digital marketing awards programs.